OlafZielke-EQ/MCQsim/README.md

 ## SCALING TESTS

 Following are the results of strong scaling tests that were done on [Shaheen3@KAUST](https://www.hpc.kaust.edu.sa).
 We show them here a) to showcase _MCQsim_ performance on our HPC facilities, and b) to provide users with first-order guidence on simulation preparation (e.g., CPU number as a function of fault element number i.e., fault system size).
 Below, we show scaling in terms of speed up factor (relative to single-CPU simulation) and effciency for a two-fault simulation using 10k, 50k, 100k, and 200k fault elements.
-The simulations indicate that the speed up factor closely follows the ideal case, before scaling begins to come less efficient.
-The "odd" shapes in effciency curves for the 10k and 50k element simulations reflect the internal CPU organization within a single node (each node consisting of 192 CPUs).
+The simulations indicate that the speed up factor closely follows the ideal case, before scaling begins to come less efficient (at different CPU numbers for the different fault element numbers).
+The "odd" shapes in effciency curves for the 10k and 50k element simulations reflect the internal CPU organization within a single node (each node consisting of 192 CPUs, single-node indicated by gray area).
 Given these scaling tests we suggest to use: 6-12 CPUs for 10k elements, 24-48 CPUs for 50k elements, 384-768 CPUs for 100k elements, and 768 to 1536 CPUs for 200k elements.

 ***IMPORTANT:*** Keep in mind that the results of this scaling test are specific to the model setup and _Shaheen3_.
 It is best-practice to perform these tests yourself on the HPC facilities you are going to use.